Also known as: kiba dachi, riding stance, sumo stance, wide squat, low wide squat

 How to Do Horse stance

-- Lower hips slowly: Bend knees and lower hips until thighs are parallel to the floor or a comfortable depth; move slowly and maintain control to protect joints.
+- Lower hips: Bend knees and lower hips until thighs are parallel to the ground, keeping weight evenly distributed on the feet and back straight.

 Muscle Groups